rudymatela/conjure/README.md

 	duplicates xs  =  xs

 The generated function clearly does not follow our specification.
-But if we look at the number of tests, we see that only _one_ of the argument-result bindings of our partial definition was used.
+But if we look at the reported number of tests, we see that only _one_ of the argument-result bindings of our partial definition was used.
-Conjure failed to hit any of the argument values lists of 5 elements.
+Conjure failed to hit any of the argument values with five elements.
-(since Conjure uses enumeration to test function these values have to be kept "small").
+(Since Conjure uses enumeration to test functions these values have to be kept "small").

-Let's retry:
+Here is a second attempt:

 	duplicates :: [Int] -> [Int]
 	duplicates [0,0]  =  [0]
 	duplicates [0,1]  =  []
 	duplicates [1,0,1]  =  [1]

-Here's what `conjure` now prints:
+Here is what [`conjureWith`] now prints:

 	> conjureWith args{maxSize=18} "duplicates" duplicates primitives
 	duplicates :: [Int] -> [Int]